davidsebesta1/LuaLabPlugin/Docs/Objects/Facility/FacilityDoor.md

 # Facility Door

 ## About
-Object representing a door and its status
+Object representing a door and its status.

 ## Properties
-`IsOpened` - Bool value whenever the door is opened or not<br>
+`IsOpened` - Bool value whenever the door is opened or not.<br>
-`IsLocked` - Bool value about door locked status<br>
+`IsLocked` - Bool value about door locked status.<br>
-`LockReason` - Enum of type `DoorLockReason` having the reason for why the door is locked (RA, 079.. etc)<br>
+`LockReason` - Enum of type `DoorLockReason` having the reason for why the door is locked (RA, 079.. etc).<br>
-`Permissions` - Enum flag type of `KeycardPermissions` containing value of which keycard permissions can open this door (Its flag system, use &, | operator for setting it)<br>
+`Permissions` - Enum flag type of `KeycardPermissions` containing value of which keycard permissions can open this door (Its flag system, use &, | operator for setting it).<br>

 ## Functions
 `Explode()` - Will cause door to explode... if possible.
-Doesnt do anything to gates or unbreakable doors
+Doesnt do anything to gates or unbreakable doors.<br>

 Code Examples: